 There are, delightfully, no boundaries.
 The subject inevitably rears its ugly head towards almost all facets of academia – art, religion, health, music, science, language, mathematics, the list goes on.
 My specialism and interest stems towards four fields - philosophy of religion (does God exist), existentialism (God doesn't exist), moral philosophy (what's right and wrong), and to a degree, epistemology (how can we be sure of anything).
 It is, admittedly, a messy collage of ifs and buts.
 And if we can never be 100% sure of anything, then what's even the point?
 There are some philosophers who believe their beliefs are justified with enough certainty to constitute some form of knowledge.
 I know, its all dubious.

 The problem of course is that a world without God frightens people.
 Where is then the meaning?
+Or the karma?
 This is why I love existentialism.
 The work of Jean Paul Sartre and Albert Camus both abandon religion and offer refreshing new alternatives involving freedom and revolt.
 Sartre I am still grappling with, however Camus (and his fictional work especially) is brilliantly entertaining, as well as enlightening.
 So, how do we attribute meaning in a meaningless world?
 The general gist is that we create our own meaning.
 This may satisfy some more than others.
 However, amidst all of the confusion, one thing I am certain of is that morality and meaning do not necessarily cease to exist without God or religion.

 Science cunningly cuts deep into philosophy and lets it bleed dry.
 Apparently it’s our first port of call into understanding anything.
 Therefore it isn’t surprising I have been swept under its spell, simply because it informs us of so much.
 Evolution explains a great deal.
 However, many of us still refuse to believe it, despite the overwhelming evidence.
 For those of you confused about it all, check out my article on Why Evolution is a Fact.